-Based on a little known 1848 novel by Anne Bronte, Tara Fitzgerald stars as an enigmatic young woman who moves to 19th Century Yorkshire with a young son.
+In the mid 19th Century, an enigmatic young woman moves to Yorkshire with a young son.
 Distancing herself from everyone in the village and their prying questions, she remains totally aloof ...
 See full summary »

-Bathsheba everdene, a young vain girl, has just taken over her uncles farm.
+Bathsheba Everdene, a young vain girl, has just taken over her uncle's farm.
 Her pretty face, wealth, and naive personality attracts three men who wish to marry her.
-She ,bieng so naive and vain, gets herself into a love tangle between them.
-As her time passes and the responsibilities of her farm, workers, and personal status pile up into a stressful mess, she begins to learn the hardships of life.Written by
+Naïve and vain, she gets herself into a love tangle between them.
+As time passes and responsibilities pile up into a stressful mess, she begins to learn the hardships of life.Written by

 15 of 19 people found this review helpful.

 Was this review helpful to you?